tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 * the connection is (D)TLS 1.2 and the extended master secret extension {{!RFC7627}} was not negotiated

-The following sections describes APIs that are considered necessary to implement exported authenticators.
+The following sections describe APIs that are considered necessary to implement exported authenticators.
 These are informative only.

 ## The "request" API